wyzhang120/Software-Design-and-Architecture/README.md

 #### Commands, Queries, and Events

-Commands, queries, and events are all messages which are all part of the core domain.
+Commands, queries, and events are all messages.
+Commands and events are part of the core domain.

 | Commands                             | Queries                             | Events                       |
 | ------------------------------------ | ----------------------------------- | ---------------------------- |